 Concepts essential for understanding and conducting applied marketing research.
 Methods for collecting, analyzing, and interpreting data relevant to marketing decision-making.
 Experience in research techniques through case studies, exercises and project.
 Includes: Experiential Learning Activity

+Precludes additional credit for BUSI 3100.
 Prerequisite(s): BUSI 2204 or BUSI 2208 with a grade of C or higher; STAT 2607 with a grade of C- or higher.

 Business-to-Business Marketing